gjury/fullstack-lab/README.md

 - [x] Mega bonus points** if you use Vue.js specifically.
 - [x] Mega bonus points** if you the app in [AWS Lambda]

+In order to keep it simple I used CDN for all the js libraries.

 ### Live
 Please note that the first request to be made, needs to be this one, so some data is created to render in the frontend.